Multarix/Auto-DnD/README.md

 - Moment-duration-format (2.2.2 or higher)

 ##### Disclaimers
-*May or may not contain errors, this shit is in 20+ different files due to how complex loot rolling can be.
+*May or may not contain errors